mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 which can display the image of a person, allowing a character to have a virtual presence over a great distance.

-Strength 2 (–2), Dexterity 7 (+0), Hull 1, Structure 1
+Strength2 (–2), Dexterity7 (+0), Hull 1, Structure 1
 Tr a i t s : Tiny, Integral System (comm, audio/visual), Integral System (grav floater), Integral System (TL 11 holographic projector)
 Price: 2,000 Credits

 Probe Drone (TL 11): Probe Drone (TL 11): A probe drone is a hardened version of a